da-x/rust-proc-macros-intro-and-tips/slides.md

 ## Debugging proc macros

-* Sometimes during development your proc macro may generate a valid `TokenStream` but invalid Rust code.
+* Sometimes during development your proc macro may generate a valid `TokenStream` but invalid Rust code
-* Cannot use `cargo expand` in that case.
+* Cannot use `cargo expand` in that case
-* The `Display` impl for `TokenStream` and `syn` types are not good enough to eyeball the issue.
+* The `Display` impl for `TokenStream` and `syn` types are not good enough to eyeball the issue

 ---